 - Rushaga sector which harbors five gorilla families including Nshongi family with 7 members, Mishaya family with 12 members, Kahungye family with 17 members, Busingye family with 9 members and Bweza family with 12 members and

-- Nkuringo sectors harbor one gorilla family Nkuringo with 19 members, gorilla trekking is the major activity in Bwindi national park which makes it the best destination for trekking the endangered mountain gorillas hence giving you great and memorable experiences on your safari.
+- Nkuringo sectors harbor one gorilla family Nkuringo with 19 members, trekking is the major activity in Bwindi national park which makes it the best destination for trekking the endangered mountain gorillas hence giving you great and memorable experiences on your safari.

 Gorilla Trekking in Mgahinga National Park